agatakolohe/roboger/README.md

 ##### View Online

 - To view in browser click the GH-Pages link: [Mr.Roboger's Neighborhood](https://agatakolohe.github.io/roboger/)
-- Type in a number into text box and click submit
+- Type in a number into the text box and click submit
 - Enjoy the range of numbers in Mr. Roboger's neighborhood
 - Repeat to get new number ranges